mstocco/mariostoc.co/content/traininglog/20210509-ironman2021-16weeksout.md

 At the foot of the highway's second climb, I noticed that I was reeling in another roadie.
 Just before I caught him, he turned left, off the highway onto _Shawnigan Lake Road_.

 My original plan was to take that same route but I was **feeling strong** and decided to continue up and over the _Malahat_.
-I had a short stop at the top take a picture before descending the _Cowichan_ side of the hill.
+I had a short stop at the top take a picture before the long descent.
 <!---->
 ![View from the summit of the Malahat](/assets/jpg/malahat-20210515.jpeg)<sup>Beautiful warm and sunny day for a ride over "the hat".</sup>

 At the _Bamberton_ exit, I left the highway and rode the shoreline into _Mill Bay_.

 I knew that the road from _Mill Bay_ up to _Shawnigan Lake_ was going to be a series of short punchy climbs so I set about getting the work in.
-I felt ok and at _Masons Beach_, I saw that roadie again; this time on his way south.
+Once in the village, I saw that roadie again; this time on his way south.

 A little over two hours in, I had two bottles downed.
-I stopped to top up on fluids, a bottle of Gatorade and a can of Monster Energy Drink.
+I stopped at _Masons Store_ to buy a bottle of Gatorade and a can of Monster Energy Drink.
 I still had probably half my of my candy left.

 I took _Renfrew Road_ to _West Shawnigan Road_ and drank from the Monster bottle.
 The road is rough and there is next to no shoulder but the traffic was friendly and the scenery amazing.
 Turning on to _Shawingan Road_ however, was a different experience.